RunyuFan/Semi-MCNN-JSTARS-2020/README.md

     @ARTICLE{RunyuFan,

-      author={Fan, Runyu and Li, Jun and Li, Fengpeng and Han, Wei and Wang, Lizhe},
+      author={Fan, Runyu and Feng, Ruyi and Wang, Lizhe and Yan, Jining and Zhang, Xiaohan},

       journal={IEEE Journal of Selected Topics in Applied Earth Observations and Remote Sensing},